citrineos/citrineos-ocpi/README.md

 To get started with CitrineOS OCPI, you will need to:

 1. Clone and build the CitrineOS Core repository.
 2. Clone and build the CitrineOS OCPI repository.
+Must have the same parent directory as CitrineOS Core.
 3. Follow the instructions provided on the ocpi setup page (TBD) to configure and run the combined modules with OCPI activated.

 ## Contributing